StankGunther/StankGunther/README.md

 My goal is to become a professional web developer sometime in the 2020s and to learn as much as I can before and during the start of my dream career!

 I'm currently working on my first project: a simple to do app.
 Overdone?
-Sure, but every chef started with scrambled eggs, you get me?
+Sure, but every chef started with scrambled eggs!

 Feel free to keep an eye on my progress here!
 I don't have any social media, however.